Five Ways Laziness is Costing You Money

 3) You don’t have enough savings.

-Saving money is hard — it requires a lot of discipline to sock money away in a bank account instead of spending it on something that you want right now.
+Saving money is hard.
+It requires a lot of discipline to stash money in a bank account instead of spending it.
 But saving is one of the best ways to buy big-ticket items like cars and houses.
-And having some savings is critical to help bail you out of financial emergencies.
+And having some savings is critical to help you out of financial emergencies.

 Having money saved gives you a lot of buying power and financial peace.
 But you’ll never get there without diligence and discipline.